 - Now, press ENTER, and the function will return you the value and no more formula will be seen.

 2. Enabled Show Formulas Command

 Sometimes the cell may show just the VLOOKUP formula not the value, if the Show Formulas command is active.
 There is a simple way to check whether this is encountered or not.
-If you double-click a cell containing the VLOOKUP formula, the lookup_value and the lookup_array will be selected as colored regions.
-But just selecting the formulated cell shows the colored region, which means the Show Formulas command is active.
+If you double-click a cell containing the VLOOKUP formula, the lookup_value, and the lookup_array will be selected as colored regions.
+But when just selecting the formulated cell shows the colored region, it means the Show Formulas command is active.